Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Introduction

 \subsubsection{Contributions}

-Our work demonstrates that baselines can impact the optimization process beyond variance reduction and lead to qualitatively different learning curves, even when the variance of the gradients is the same.
-For instance, given two baselines with the same variance, the smaller baseline promotes \textit{committal} behaviour where a policy will quickly tend towards a deterministic one, while the larger baseline leads to \textit{non-committal} behaviour, where the policy retains higher entropy for a longer period.
-We observe that \textbf{these differences can have a significant impact on the empirical performance} of tabular agents trained on simple MDPs, unexplained by the variance of the gradients.
+We show that baselines can impact the optimization process beyond variance reduction and lead to qualitatively different learning curves, even when the variance of the gradients is the same.
+For instance, given two baselines with the same variance, the more negative baseline promotes \textit{committal} behaviour where a policy quickly tends towards a deterministic one, while the more positive baseline leads to \textit{non-committal} behaviour, where the policy retains higher entropy for a longer period.

-Furthermore, we find that \textbf{the choice of baseline can even impact the convergence of natural policy gradient}, which cannot be accounted for by the variance.
-In particular, we construct a simple MDP where using the baseline minimizing the variance leads to convergence to a deterministic, sub-optimal policy for any positive stepsize, while there is another baseline with larger variance that guarantees convergence to the optimal policy.

-As such a behaviour is impossible under the standard assumptions used in optimization, this result shows how these assumptions, used to prove the convergence of policy gradient methods, may be violated in practice.
-It also provides a counterexample to the convergence of natural policy gradient algorithms in general, a popular variant which has been proven to converge much faster than vanilla policy gradient when using the true gradient \citep{agarwal2019optimality}.
+Furthermore, we show that \textbf{the choice of baseline can even impact the convergence of natural policy gradient} (NPG), something variance cannot explain.
+In particular, we construct a three-armed bandit where using the baseline minimizing the variance can lead to convergence to a deterministic, sub-optimal policy for any positive stepsize, while another baseline, with larger variance, guarantees convergence to the optimal policy.
+As such a behaviour is impossible under the standard assumptions in optimization, this result shows how these assumptions may be violated in practice.
+It also provides a counterexample to the convergence of NPG algorithms in general, a popular variant with much faster convergence rates than vanilla PG when using the true gradient in tabular MDPs~\citep{agarwal2019optimality}.

-Lastly, \textbf{we identify on-policy sampling as a key factor to these convergence issues} as it induces a vicious circle where making bad updates can lead to worse policies, in turn leading to worse updates.
+Further, \textbf{we identify on-policy sampling as a key factor to these convergence issues} as it induces a vicious cycle where making bad updates can lead to worse policies, in turn leading to worse updates.
 A natural solution is to break the dependency between the sampling distribution and the updates through off-policy sampling.
-We show that ensuring that all actions are sampled with sufficiently large probability at each step is enough to guarantee convergence in the constructed counterexamples, regardless of the baseline chosen.
-We discuss this approach and contrast it to other potential solutions, such as entropy regularization and decreasing step sizes.
+We show that ensuring all actions are sampled with sufficiently large probability at each step is enough to guarantee convergence in probability.
+Note that this form of convergence is stronger than convergence of the expected iterates, a more common type of result \citep[e.g.,][]{mei2020global,agarwal2019optimality}.

-Overall, through the study of baselines in policy gradient methods, we find that baselines have complex effects on the optimization process and suggest that future research in policy gradient algorithms should consider stochastic updates more carefully, beyond their variance.